aissaei/randomlyordered.github.io/_posts/2021-03-19-Top-10-received-their-1400-stimulus-check-how-about-you.md

 ---
 layout: post
-title: Top 10% received their $1400 stimulus check, how about you?
+title: Top 10% received their $1400 stimulus checks, how about you?
 subtitle: Ninety percent of the politicians give the other ten percent a bad reputation -Henry Kissinger
 tags: [stimulus check, economy, fiscal policy]
 comments: true